 Prior to January 1, 2003, the Company accounted for stock-based compensation in accordance with Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations, as permitted by SFAS No. 123, Accounting for Stock-Based Compensation.
 On January 1, 2003, the Company adopted the fair value measurement provisions of SFAS No. 123 using the prospective method, under which the Company recognizes compensation expense of a stock-based award to an employee over the vesting period based on the fair value of the award on the grant date consistent with the method described in Financial Accounting Standards Board Interpretation No. 28, Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans.
 Adoption of these provisions resulted in utilizing a preferable accounting method as the condensed consolidated financial statements will present the estimated fair value of stock-based compensation in expense consistently with other forms of compensation and other expense associated with goods and services received for equity instruments.
 In accordance with SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure, the fair value method is being applied only to awards granted or modified after January 1, 2003, whereas awards granted prior to such date will continue to be accounted for under APB No. 25, unless they are modified or settled in cash.
-The ongoing effect on consolidated results of operations or financial condition will depend on future stock-based compensation awards granted by Charter.
+The ongoing effect on consolidated results of operations or financial condition will depend on future stock-based compensation awards granted by the Company.

 SFAS No. 123 requires pro forma disclosure of the impact on earnings as if the compensation expense for these plans had been determined using the fair value method.
-The following table presents the Company's net loss as reported and the pro forma amount that would have been reported using the fair value method under SFAS No. 123 for the periods presented:
+The following table presents the Company's net loss and loss per share as reported and the pro forma amounts that would have been reported using the fair value method under SFAS No. 123 for the periods presented:

-ee Months E 2005 larch 31, 2004

-Net loss ¢ (348) \$ (218)

-Ψ (340) Ψ 14

-Add back stock-based compensation expense related to stock options included in reported net loss 4 14

-Less employee stock-based compensation expense determined under fair value based method for all employee stock option

-awards (4) (12)

-Effects of unvested options in stock option exchange 48

-Pro forma \$ (348) \$ (168)
+ree Months 1 2005 Ended N /Iarch 31, 2004 Net loss applicable to common stock \$ (353) \$ (294) Add back stock-based compensation expense related to stock options included in reported net loss 4 14 Less employee stock-based compensation expense determined under fair value based method for all employee stock option awards (4) (12) Effects of unvested options in stock option exchange 48 Pro forma \$ (353) \$ (244)